Vapoor/Vapoor/README.md

 - A C++ console music player to listen to your favorites songs offline : [Stardust](https://github.com/Vapoor/stardust-music-player)
 ## How you can contact me ?
-For now my discord is the most efficient way to contact me : vaporr
+For now my discord is the most efficient way to contact me : vaporr Otherwise you can send me a message on my personnal email : kylian.gagnant@orange.fr **Please if you message include in your message that you came from my github so I can filter spam.**